Gozea/asteroid/README.md

 You will need to download the love zip executable to create your game executable.

-There is already one in the build/ directory, but you can download the latest version on the (https://www.love2d.org/ )[official website].
+There is already one in the build/ directory, but you can download the latest version on the [official website](https://www.love2d.org/).
 What you need is NOT the installer but the zipped love framework (32 or 64 bits depending of your own preferences).

 Put it in the build/ directory, then unzip it.